 Day 11: Schechem, Shiloh, Mt.
 Gerizim, Tabernacle

 The Old Testament city of Shiloh was home for the Tabernacle with the Ark of the Covenant and you may walk to the likely plateau where it was pitched and picture the cloud pillar of God’s presence rising up above the valley walls.
 This would also be the spot where Hannah came to pray for a son.
 Later, she dedicated that son, Samuel, to serve in the Tabernacle.
 It was from Shiloh that the Ark was taken into battle and temporarily lost to the Philistines.
 We then drive north through the Biblical heartland to Nablus (Schechem), we visit the mound of the ancient city where Joshua renewed the covenant.
-We stop at nearby Jacob's Well, site of Jesus' conversation with a Samaritan woman and drive up to Mt.
-Gerizim to visit with the local Samaritans still practicing their faith today.
+We will view Jacob’s well from the top of Mt.
+Gerzim.
+Here we learn of the local Samaritans still practicing their faith today.
 Continuing on through the lovely valley of Bidan and down Wadi Fariah, we see the pass through which Jacob, and probably his grandfather before him, entered the Promised Land.
 Our guide will introduce us to the Biblical prophecies and examples of Christ in the teachings of the Tabernacle reproduction here in Ariel.
-Our lodging for the next two nights will be in Ariel, the heart of Samaria.

 Day 12: Nazareth, Harod Springs, Sepphoris, Mt.
 Tabor